Deltares/hydromt_wflow/docs/user_guide/sediment.rst

 .. _region: https://deltares.github.io/hydromt/latest/user_guide/cli.html#region-options

-With the hydromt_wflow plugin, you can easily work with wflow sediment models.
+With the Hydromt Wflow plugin, you can easily work with Wflow Sediment models.
-This plugin contains as well relevant functions for setting up or adjusting wflow sediment models:
+This plugin contains as well relevant functions for setting up or adjusting Wflow Sediment models:

 * :ref:`building a model <sediment_build>`: building a model from scratch.
 * :ref:`updating a model <sediment_update>`: updating an existing model (e.g. update datafeeds).